-Authorities arrest 1, seek 2 in slaying of Colorado deputy
+Killing of Colorado deputy leads to 1 arrest, search for 2

-DENVER – Authorities in Colorado have arrested one man and are searching for two other suspects in connection with the killing of a sheriff's deputy, leading some schools in the area to shut down.
+DENVER – Authorities in Colorado have arrested a man suspected of fatally shooting a sheriff's deputy, but some schools in the area were shut down as police combed a residential area north of Denver for evidence and two men that authorities believe were nearby the killing.

-Adams County sheriff's Deputy Heath Gumm, 32, was killed Wednesday night, Gov. John Hickenlooper said.
-Gumm was shot when deputies responded to a call in a residential area about 8 miles (13 kilometers) north of downtown Denver, the sheriff's office said.
+Deputy Heath Gumm, 31, and other deputies were responding to a disturbance about 8 miles (13 kilometers) north of downtown Denver when the shooting took place, the Adams County Sheriff's Office said.

 Deputies were called to an "assault in progress" and saw one of the suspects run behind a house.
 When deputies caught up with the man, he pulled out a handgun and opened fire, striking Gumm in the chest, the sheriff's office said.
 The suspect fled but was later taken into custody.

-Note: This story has been corrected to show that Gumm was 31 years old, not 32, and began working for the sheriff's office in 2012, not 2013.